Who Was Vivien Leigh?

-Vivien Leigh was born November 5, 1913 in Darjeeling, India to a Yorkshire stockbroker.
-She was convent-educated in England and throughout Europe, and inspired by her schoolmate Maureen O'Sullivan to embark on an acting career.
+Vivien Leigh was convent-educated in England and throughout Europe and was inspired by her schoolmate Maureen O'Sullivan to embark on an acting career.
 Leigh earned international popularity and an Academy Award for her unforgettable portrayal of Scarlett O'Hara in David O. Selznick's production of Gone with the Wind.

 As a teen, Vivian Hartley attended schools in England, France, Italy and Germany, becoming fluent in both French and Italian.
 She went on to study acting at the Royal Academy of Dramatic Art, but put her career temporarily on hold at age 19, when she married a lawyer named Leigh Holman and had his daughter.
 Replacing the "a" in her first name with the less commonly used "e," Hartley used her husband's name to craft a more glamorous stage name, Vivien Leigh.